Capital meets vision.

 These companies are no longer viable and should NOT be mentioned as portfolio references or used as success stories:

-• OYO Rooms (Devalued 2022–2025): Slashed from $9B to $7–8B valuation.
+• OYO Rooms (Devalued 2022-2025): Slashed from $9B to $7-8B valuation.
+Hospitality segment struggling post-pandemic.
 Delayed IPO multiple times.
-Governance scandal in Nov 2025.
+Governance scandal in Nov 2025 (CCPS bonus plan controversy).
 Still attempting IPO but highly controversial.

 • BluSmart Mobility (SEBI Investigation, 2025): Electric ride-hailing startup under SEBI scrutiny.
 Affiliate Gensol raised ₹978 Cr but delivered only 4,800 of 6,400 promised EVs.
 Fund diversion allegations under investigation.